B.A., University of Ghana; Th.M., Princeton Theological Seminary; Ph.D., Boston University

 Pashington Obeng is a graduate of the University of Ghana, Legon where he earned his B.A.
 (Hons.) in English Literature and at Trinity College, Legon, where he studied comparative religion.
 He holds a Ph.D from Boston University specializing in religion and cultural communication.
 He is also a graduate of Princeton Seminary, New Jersey, where he studied for his masters in theological anthropology and communication.

 Professor Obeng has also done postdoctoral studies at the Center for the Study of World Religions and the Afro-American Studies Department both at Harvard University and at St. Antony's College, Oxford University, England.
-He is the author of Asante Catholicism: Religions and Cultural Reproduction among the Akan of Ghana, published by E.J.
-Brill in 1996; and Shaping Membership, Defining Nation: The Cultural Politics of African Indians in South Asia.
-He has also published numerous articles on religion, culture and African Diaspora studies.
+Also, Obeng is an adjunct at Harvard University.
+He is the author of Asante Catholicism: Religions and Cultural Reproduction among the Akan of Ghana (1996); Shaping Membership, Defining Nation: The Cultural Politics of African Indians in South Asia (2007); and Rural Women's Power in South Asia, Understanding Shakti (2014).
+He has also published numerous articles on anthropology of religion, culture, and African Diaspora studies.
 His present and ongoing work involves researching the cosmologies and life ways of African Indians of Karmataka in South India.
-He is currently working on two books; one is a study of Africana religions in the United States and the other is a study of elderly women of African descent in India.
+He is currently working on two books; one is a study of Africana religions in the United States, and the other is about African agency in West African Hinduism and Judaism.